CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ###### Field discussion

 * There is no expectation that there is a 1:1 correlation between `users` and `useCases` entries.
-However, there should be at least one listed use cases that can correspond to a named "user" (role).
+However, there should be at least one listed use case that can correspond to a named "user" (role).

 ---